aidos-askhatuly/DDos_attack_detection/README.md

 Conducted extensive hyperparameter tuning using grid search with cross validation.

-To evaluate model performance, the F1 score was selected as the primary metric.
+To evaluate model performance, **F1 score** was selected as the primary metric.
 The F1 score is particularly suitable for imbalanced datasets as it considers both precision and recall, providing a balanced assessment of model performance across both classes.
 ## 🔍 Findings and Conclusions
 Among the models evaluated, **XGBoost** emerged as the top performer with an F1 score of 93.2%.
 This indicates that the XGBoost model effectively captured patterns in the data and made accurate predictions.